International Student FAQs

 If you have any questions that we have not addressed here, please contact us at iomps [at] umd.edu.

-* Please note that, per the Graduate School, students enrolled in the IO MPS program through the Office of Extended Studies are not eligible for conditional enrollment with an English language condition.
+* Please note that students enrolled in the IO MPS program are not eligible for conditional enrollment with an English language condition.

 I have a 3-year Bachelor’s degree through my undergraduate institution.
 Am I eligible to apply for the program?